-As part of our ongoing waitlist review and validation process, patients referred during 2021 have been contacted to provide updated health and wellbeing questionnaires.
-Each patient's General Practitioner (GP) needs to complete the health and wellbeing questionnaire so the service has an understanding of their current health status and if they meet the current waitlist referral acceptance criteria.
-This information also gives us a more informed and current picture of everyone's overall health status which helps us better to look after people in partnership with their GPs where possible while they are waiting.
+As part of our ongoing waitlist review process, patients referred during 2021 have been contacted to provide updated health and wellbeing questionnaires.
+Each patient's General Practitioner (GP) needs to complete the health and wellbeing questionnaire so the service has an understanding of their current health status before an FSA can be offered.

-Patients who do not meet the service's referral acceptance criteria, do not respond to communication or who do not provide the GP completed information will not be considered and will be removed from the wait list as part of the review process, with patients and their GP's or referrers are being advised of these outcomes.
+Patients who do not meet the service's FSA criteria, do not respond to communication or who do not provide the GP completed information will not be considered or and will be removed from the wait list as part of the review process.